binh-bk/advanced-bioreactor/README.md

 ## The following components are hosted here:
 - high powered LED control that mimicking a pre-defined solar pattern for one day.
 More details on instructables.com: https://www.instructables.com/id/Control-High-powered-LED-Panel-by-Arduino-Real-Tim/
 - data logger for pH, DO, and temperature, timestamp.
 More details here: https://www.instructables.com/id/How-to-Make-a-Data-Logger-for-the-Temperature-PH-a/
+- a turbidity monitoring and control using infra-red sensor, applied to measure and control algal biomass density.
+Link to a journal publication: https://www.sciencedirect.com/science/article/pii/S2211926417307683

 ## Schematic of each module:
 ### LED Control and Lux Measurement